 - Snake’s Head/Pile: Just how much penetration would you get from a snakes head?
 In the film the snake punched straight through light leather and the athletic lady warrior thief Valeria’s ribs causing significant internal injuries and eventual death.
 In reality however, the bones in a snakes skull are not very strong and he has a blunt nose.
 On impact with the target, the snake is hitting something pretty solid.
 The blunt force trauma is going to break Valeria’s ribs and the concussive impact will cause significant internal bleeding but not the level of “actual” penetration as shown at the end of the scene.
 Also, the snake is going to come off so much worse.
 That chiropractor isnt going to be enough!

 Conclusion: So there you have it.
 A dramatic moment in a classic swords and sorcery movie totally ruined by obsessive compulsive archers.
 A snake does not make a good arrow and we feel Doom could not have made the shot as depicted in the movie … unless he was assisted by magic or has at least an average Korean recurve coach. ;o)

 As was noted earlier, this incredibly OCD analysis of an archery scene in a fantasy movie was initially inspired by someone asking on an archery subreddit “Would Frozen snakes work the same as arrows?
 I don’t have arrows, I just have snakes and my wife’s compound bow.”
 I know but it’s the internet.
 What can you do!?

 * * *

-Still from the movie is included for the purposes of review and education, no ownership is implied.
+Still from the movie is included for the purposes of review, education and parody of a classic fantasy so no ownership is implied.
 Copyright remains with owner.